ViaHub92/My-Portfolio/README.md

 # My-Portfolio
-This is my portfolio website
+This is my portfolio website, built with React and deployed on AWS.
+I’ve also set up GitHub Actions for continuous deployment.

 # Getting Started with Create React App